18 Actually Good Beauty Products That Are on Sale Online Right Now

 Each week, I'll be rounding up my favorites, the products I've tested myself as Fashionista's beauty director and can confidently put my stamp of approval on.
 These are the discounted makeup, hair, skin-care and wellness items I deem so legit, I'd recommend them to my best friend or my mom or my sister — or you, dear Fashionista readers.
 In other words, they're actually good.

-This week's picks include dazzling highlighter palettes, shine-enhancing hair treatments, mood-lifting eye makeup and more.
+This week's picks include a dermatologist-recommended sunscreen, an eyeliner that lasts, an editor-beloved cleanser, several skin-transforming gadgets and a root touch-up spray we could probably all use right about now.
 Click through to see (and shop!) them all.

 Please note: Occasionally, we use affiliate links on our site.
 This in no way affects our editorial decision-making.